How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 You’ve probably seen those Instagram photos of the impressive library wall behind an escalator.
 It’s not exactly a traditional library—more like a mall with a library-inspired section.
 Still, it’s pretty cool to see, even if it doesn’t quite give off those Belle and the Beast vibes!

-If you’re up to making the trip to the other side of Seoul and you’re a content creator, it’s definitely a cool spot!
+If you’re up to making the trip to the other side of Seoul and you’re a content creator, it’s a cool spot!
 If you’re into a slow evening, I’d say skip and head over to the Han River!

 9:00 PM – 11:00 PM: Han River Night Stroll